crimike/tmux-logging/README.md

    Everything that has been typed and all the output since the creation of the current pane can be saved to a file.
 4. Clear pane history with `prefix + alt + c`
+5. Save history for each pane in current window

 Tested and working on Linux, OSX and Cygwin.